2020 Guidelines and Application

 - Once a grant is awarded, any substantial changes must be approved by the Committee before proceeding with the funded project.

-- Each grantee will be assigned a liaison from the committee who will be their point-of-contact for the grant year.
+- Each grantee will be assigned a liaison from the Committee or RAAC Board who will be their point-of-contact for the grant year.
 Any questions or changes in a project should be addressed to the grantee’s liaison who will consult with the committee for a response.

 - Grantees must credit RAAC’s Mitchell Arts Fund support in all written materials (programs, articles, etc.) and public announcements about their project, i.e. “This program was made possible by a grant from RAAC’s Mitchell Arts Fund”.